 Drunk Elephant T.L.C.
 Sukari Babyfacial

 This potent, pro-quality weekly facial does an excellent job resurfacing skin, improving skin tone and texture, fading discolorations, and brightening the appearance of skin.
 The 25% AHA blend includes glycolic, tartaric, lactic and citric acids, and 2% BHA includes salicylic acid.
-Also, this exfoliating solution includes antioxidants like green tea, pomegranate, pumpkin ferment, apple extract, milk thistle, passion fruit, cactus, and niacinamide, which protect skin from free radicals, pollutants, also sooth and rejuvenate skin.
-Additional feature – it’s made with clean, non-toxic natural ingredients.
+Also, this exfoliating solution includes antioxidants like green tea, pomegranate, pumpkin ferment, apple extract, passion fruit, cactus, and niacinamide, which protect skin from free radicals, pollutants, and also sooth and rejuvenate skin.

 Paula’s Choice 10% Azelaic Acid Booster